-nths Ended ie 30, Six Months June 3
+Three e Months Ended June 30, onths Ended June 30,

 2016 2015 2016 2015

-United States 53% 59% 59% 58%
+United States 53% 6 59 % 59% 58%

 Europe 43 29 37 34

 Rest of World 4 12 4 8

-Total 100% 100% 100% 100%
+Total 1009 % 100% 100% 100%

 The Company's managing directors and many of its professionals have significant experience, and many of them are able to use this experience to advise on M&A, strategic advisory matters and restructuring transactions, depending on clients' needs.
 This flexibility allows Lazard to better match its professionals with the counter-cyclical business cycles of mergers and acquisitions and restructurings.
 While Lazard measures revenue by practice area, Lazard does not separately measure the costs or profitability of M&A services as compared to restructuring services.
 Accordingly, Lazard measures performance in its Financial Advisory segment based on overall segment operating revenue and operating income margins.